Skip to content

 11

-You can even use an Order as a comparator in JavaScript’s native Array.sort method:
+You can also use an Order as a comparator with JavaScript’s native Array.sort method, but keep in mind that this will modify the original array.

 1